 Tool Integration and MCP Support

 The Model Context Protocol has become the de facto standard for agent-tool interoperability in 2026.
-All four frameworks support it, but with varying depth.
+All six frameworks support it, but with varying depth.

 Strands Agents deserves special mention for its approach to large tool inventories.
 Its built-in Retrieve tool uses semantic search — a technique familiar from RAG pipelines — to dynamically filter the most relevant tools from catalogs containing thousands of entries.
 This is critical for enterprise deployments where an agent might have access to hundreds of microservice APIs.